pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 ``--mock-server`` general option
 """"""""""""""""""""""""""""""""

-The argument value of the ``--mock-server``/``-m`` general option is a file path of a MOF file or Python script that loads a mock WBEM server in the pywbemcli process with mock data (i.e. CIM objects).
+The argument value of the ``--mock-server``/``-m`` general option is the file path of a MOF  or Python script file that loads a mock WBEM server in the pywbemcli process with mock data (i.e. CIM objects).

-This allows pywbemcli to be used without access to a real WBEM server.
+This allows users to write MOF and scripts that define a Server environment including CIM namespaces, CIM qualifier declarations, CIM classes, and CIM instances that responds to pywbemcli commands.

 This option may be specified multiple times to define multiple MOF and Python files that make up the definition of a mock server.
 The files must have the suffix ".mof" for MOF files and ".py" for Python scripts.

-When this option is used, the security options (ex. ``--user``) are irrelevant;
+When this option is used, the security options (i.e. ``user``, ``password``, etc.) are irrelevant.
+They are rejected by pywemcli.
-they may be specified but are not used.

-See section :ref:`Mock WBEM server` for information on the characteristics of the MOF and Python files that define a mock environment
+Section :ref:`Mock WBEM server` defines the characteristics of the MOF and Python files that define a mock server environment.

+.. index:: server definition cache: cache server definition

+A mock server may be saved in the connections file and is cached if saved in the default connections file.
+This can significantly speed up the loading of the mock server definition when pywbemcli is started.

-The following example creates a mock server with two files defining the mock data, shows what parameters are defined for the connection, and then saves that connection named ``mymockserver``:
+The following example creates a mock server with two files defining the mock data, shows what parameters are defined for the connection, and then saves that connection named ``mymockserver`` where classdefs.mof could contain CIM qualifier declarations and CIM class definitions and insts.py could contain CIM instance definitions:

 .. code-block:: text